zee-bit/image_captioning/README.md

 ### UTILITIES

 1. **'caption_writer.py'**: It provides the necessary functions for mapping the caption words from the index-to-word and word-to-index dictionaries which it accepts as input and outputs the unformatted caption as a raw string.
-It also contains the function to add punctuations, enforce grammatical standards and remove repititions from the generated caption.
+It also contains the function to add punctuations, enforce grammatical standards and remove repetitions from the generated caption.

 2. **'image_processing.py**: It encodes the input image to the form which is compliant with the model and also reduces into its feature-vector format.
 The output image dimensions are 300x300 px.